dsandstrom/task_roller/README.md

 ```

 ## App Hosting
-The app is open source and you are free to run on your on own servers.
+The app is open source and you are free to run on your own servers.
 However, database/web hosting and custom features can be provided with a moderate fee.
 Please contact darrell@task-roller.net if interested.